FarFlyField/OSRE_DELIVERABLE/README.md

 3. clone this repo to local

 DON'T COPY IT INTO THIS REPOSITORY!
-I have the needed applications in this repository but everything that runs here can also run in repo gpufs, so it is for the best case that you have gpufs as well.
+I have the needed applications in this repository but everything that runs here can also run in repo gpufs, so it is for the best case that you have gpufs as a backup.

 ```
 git clone git@github.com:mengwanguc/gpufs.git